 10. Acting as a guardian, conservator, special conservator, trustee or personal representative pursuant to a court order under title 14 or 36.

-B. Insurance companies licensed to write life insurance policies and annuity or endowment contracts in the state of Arizona and subject to regulation and control of the director of insurance are excluded from the provisions of this chapter, except the provisions of section 6-860.
+B. Insurance companies licensed to write life insurance policies and annuity or endowment contracts in this state and subject to regulation and control of the director are excluded from the provisions of this chapter, except the provisions of section 6-860.

 1. The duties of the bank, savings and loan association or credit union as trustee or custodian are essentially custodial or ministerial in nature.